European Wolf Natural History

 European Wolf During Your Day Out in Kent

 At Wingham Wildlife Park we have a pack of three European wolves.
-Aria and Dakota are female, Mowgli is male and was one of Dakotas pups born in 2017.
-Their enclosure runs along the front of park and you may catch them cooling of in their lake during the summer.
+Our two females are named Aria and Dakota and we have Mowgli who is one of Dakotas male pups from her litter born in 2017.
+Their enclosure runs along the front of park and you may catch them cooling off in their lake during the summer.
 The wolves have a mixed diet of red meat, rabbits, chickens and occasionally have a carcass.